LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D2-FunctionScope-MoreOnFunctions.md

 - What is a function?

 - What is meant by “defining a function”?
+  - What are the names of the different parts of a function definition?

 - What does it mean to "call" a function?
-  How do you do it?
+  - How do you do it?
+  - What do you call the thing between the parenthesis in a function call?

 - Do you have to write all the functions you use?
 - What are the names of the parts of the function below?
-  How would you call it?
+  - How would you call it?

 ```javascript
  // This function returns the sum of three numbers